gunnaraas/itf.certified.ninja/docs/ch08-networking.md

 - A **Network Switch** is a device that allows us to connect multiple wired Ethernet connections to the network.
 Switches examine the header (metadata) of incoming data packets and forward it properly to the right port and only to that port by using the MAC address of the device.
     - Like a switch, a **Network Hub** connects multiple wired devices together.
 However, hubs do not determine which device a data packet is intended for, it instead copies that packet and sends it to all connected devices.
 Network hubs can seriously slow down a network, and are not used in modern networking.
 - **Access Points** are devices that Wi-Fi devices communicate with in order to connect with the network.
+- A **SOHO (Small Office or Home Office) Router** is an all-in-one device that combines a modem, router, switch, and wireless access point.
+This is commonly provided by an ISP to residential and small business internet customers.

 ### Firewalls
 - Firewalls are the gatekeepers that protect your network from hackers and malware.